mexus/cargo-single-line/README.md

 * `cargo clippy` → `cargo single-line clippy`,
 * ... and so forth.

-To enforce colorful output, add a `--color=always` to your cargo command.
+By default, when running from a terminal, the plugin enforces a colorful output by running `cargo` with a `--color=always` argument.
+To override the behavior, add an explicit `--color MODE` flag to your command line.

 [![asciicast](https://asciinema.org/a/P62DfpZ4muCXiQEZWh6LnA93L.svg)](https://asciinema.org/a/P62DfpZ4muCXiQEZWh6LnA93L)